 What’s the difference?

-Disaster Recovery Solutions: This solution is a little more complicated.
+This solution is a little more complicated.
 Instead of needing something else to restore your files, like a backup, with disaster recovery solutions the system is a small computer or server that resides on-site with your server or other computers.
-And, in the case of a server or computer failure, that disaster recovery appliance kicks in and spins up an exact replica of whatever was on the failed computers and server.
-A disaster recovery solution helps to alleviate downtime.
+And, in the case of a server or computer failure, that disaster recover appliance kicks in and spins up an exact replica of whatever was on the failed computers and server.
+A disaster recovery solution helps to alleviate down time.

 On the other hand, we have another client who has invested heavily in a data recovery solution.
 When they accidentally wiped out a year’s worth of data, we were able to go in at the granular level, restore that data right back where it was.
 We told the disaster recovery appliance operation exactly what was missing, and we told it to restore.
 Everything was put back as it was before the data wipe.